Shoals Technologies Group (NASDAQ:SHLS) Shares Up 5.8%

-A number of brokerages recently weighed in on SHLS.
-Oppenheimer dropped their price objective on Shoals Technologies Group to $40.00 and set a “na” rating on the stock in a report on Tuesday, May 17th.
-The Goldman Sachs Group cut shares of Shoals Technologies Group from a “buy” rating to a “sell” rating and reduced their price objective for the company from $23.00 to $21.00 in a research note on Wednesday.
-Guggenheim lowered shares of Shoals Technologies Group from a “buy” rating to a “neutral” rating in a research report on Friday.
-Truist Financial increased their target price on shares of Shoals Technologies Group from $25.00 to $30.00 and gave the company a “buy” rating in a report on Tuesday, August 16th.
-Finally, Credit Suisse Group decreased their price target on Shoals Technologies Group from $25.00 to $20.00 and set an “outperform” rating on the stock in a research note on Monday, July 25th.
-One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and four have given a buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has an average rating of “Hold” and an average target price of $26.62.
+A number of equities analysts have recently weighed in on the stock.
+Morgan Stanley upped their price target on shares of Shoals Technologies Group from $21.00 to $33.00 and gave the stock an “equal weight” rating in a research note on Thursday, August 18th.
+Cowen lowered their target price on shares of Shoals Technologies Group to $20.00 and set a “na” rating on the stock in a research report on Tuesday, May 17th.
+Oppenheimer reduced their price target on shares of Shoals Technologies Group to $40.00 and set a “na” rating for the company in a research report on Tuesday, May 17th.
+Roth Capital boosted their price target on Shoals Technologies Group from $20.00 to $40.00 in a research note on Tuesday, August 16th.
+Finally, Barclays lifted their price objective on Shoals Technologies Group from $24.00 to $25.00 and gave the stock an “equal weight” rating in a report on Tuesday, August 16th.
+One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and four have issued a buy rating to the stock.
+According to MarketBeat, the company presently has a consensus rating of “Hold” and a consensus target price of $26.62.

 Insider Buying and Selling at Shoals Technologies Group

 In other Shoals Technologies Group news, Director Ty P. Daul acquired 5,500 shares of the firm’s stock in a transaction dated Thursday, June 16th.
 The shares were acquired at an average price of $17.60 per share, for a total transaction of $96,800.00.
 Following the completion of the acquisition, the director now directly owns 28,591 shares of the company’s stock, valued at $503,201.60.
 The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-In related news, Director Ty P. Daul acquired 5,500 shares of the company’s stock in a transaction dated Thursday, June 16th.
-The stock was bought at an average price of $17.60 per share, with a total value of $96,800.00.
-Following the purchase, the director now directly owns 28,591 shares in the company, valued at approximately $503,201.60.
-The purchase was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, CEO Jason R. Whitaker sold 8,333 shares of the firm’s stock in a transaction that occurred on Friday, August 19th.
-The stock was sold at an average price of $26.05, for a total transaction of $217,074.65.
-Following the completion of the sale, the chief executive officer now directly owns 699,285 shares in the company, valued at $18,216,374.25.
+In related news, Director Ty P. Daul purchased 5,500 shares of the firm’s stock in a transaction on Thursday, June 16th.
+The shares were bought at an average price of $17.60 per share, for a total transaction of $96,800.00.
+Following the acquisition, the director now directly owns 28,591 shares in the company, valued at $503,201.60.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, CEO Jason R. Whitaker sold 8,333 shares of Shoals Technologies Group stock in a transaction on Friday, August 19th.
+The shares were sold at an average price of $26.05, for a total value of $217,074.65.
+Following the completion of the transaction, the chief executive officer now owns 699,285 shares in the company, valued at approximately $18,216,374.25.
 The disclosure for this sale can be found here.
 1.67% of the stock is currently owned by insiders.

 About Shoals Technologies Group